pttlink/Asterisk/README.md

 Additionally, all Changes/Pull Requests *MUST* be submitted against the ***develop*** branch.
 Requests submitted against the ***master*** branch will be closed/rejected.

+All Changes/Pull Requets *must* include:

+* Developer's Certificate of Origin (--signoff or -s) (https://probot.github.io/apps/dco/)
+* Be digitally signed by the submitter with a verified GPG key (-S)  (https://docs.github.com/en/free-pro-team@latest/github/authenticating-to-github/signing-commits)

+Commits that don't include these two items won't pass the status checks.

+Any commit that fails the status checks will be rejected until it passes all status checks.

 ---------------------------------------------------------------------------------------------------------------------------------

 Updates: